SlaxWeb/Framework-Docs/rstdocs/source/database/querybuilder.rst

 The **joinModel** method conveniently extracts the table name from the joining model and the primary key, allowing you to skip the **joinCond** call.
-The method takes the Model object as first parameter, second parameter is the foreign key of the main table, and the third parameter is the logical operator.
-The last parameter defines the type of join, which defaults to the *INNER JOIN* type.
+The method takes the Model object as first parameter, second parameter is the foreign key of the main table, and the third parameter defines the type of join, which defaults to the *INNER JOIN* type.
+The final parameter defines the comparison operator which defaults to *equals (=)*.

 The **joinModel** requires the joining model to have the **$primaryKey** protected property properly set, otherwise a **\\SlaxWeb\\DatabasePDO\\Exception\\NoPrimKeyException**